osg-htc/docs/docs/worker-node/install-singularity.md

 singularity at all.
 The minimum version of the kernel (3.10.0-693) is available as at least a security update for all RHEL7-based releases.

-!!! danger "Kernel vs. Userspace security"
+!!! danger "Kernel vs. Userspace Security"
     Enabling unprivileged user namespaces increases the risk to the kernel.
 However, the kernel is more widely reviewed than Singularity and the additional capability given to users is more limited.